NKhairnar203/Nkhairnar203/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

+- 🔭 I’m currently working on backend development projects.

+- 👯 I’m looking to collaborate on: Developing new and intriguing open-source projects, with the community, for the community

 - 👨‍💻 All of my projects are available at [https://nilesh-portfolio-web.netlify.app/](https://nilesh-portfolio-web.netlify.app/)

 - 💬 Ask me about **Javascript, React.js, Node.js, Express.js, MongoDB**

 - 📫 How to reach me **nkhairnar543@gmail.com**

+- 😄 Pronouns: He/Him

+- 🤓 Active User at: GitHub | LinkedIn

 - 📄 Know about my experiences [https://resume-builder-test-new.masaischool.com/resume/public?resumeId=66a9ecf5403a9ded28c68230](https://resume-builder-test-new.masaischool.com/resume/public?resumeId=66a9ecf5403a9ded28c68230)